About the Program

 The mission of the Houston Community College Medical Assistant Program is to provide quality training and education in medical assisting skills so that our graduates will be employable as entry level Certified Medical Assistants.
 The program purpose encompasses the belief that our students are adult learners who want to be successful and provide competent, caring, and compassionate health care services to our communities of interest.

 Applicants are accepted for enrollment fall and spring semesters.
-All interested applicants must attend a program session held the first Thursday of the month (unless a holiday) at 5:30 p.m.
+All interested applicants must complete an online info session OR attend a program session held in-person on the first Thursday of the month (unless a holiday) at 5:30 p.m.
 Registration required through www.colemanconnection.org .
 The TSI (Texas Success Initiative) test (unless earned an Associate Degree or higher) is required.
 If TSI is not met, the applicant must complete these courses- INRW 0420 or HPRS 1271, MATH 0409 or TECM 1303 with completion with a grade of “C” or better.
 Prerequisites required for the program are HPRS 1201 and ENGL 1301 with completion of “C” or better.
 An Official High School and/or College Transcripts or GED is to be submitted with the application.
 Application deadline is July 15 for fall and November 15 for spring.
 Applications are to be submitted to student services.
 Program director approval is required for enrollment.
 All applicants who qualify for admission to MDCA classes are scheduled for personal interview with the program faculty member.
 Financial Aid is available for all qualified applicants.